iifl-logo

 3.1.
 Spinning Business Outlook

 Alok, a key player in the Indian spinning industry, is known for its large scale, advanced infrastructure and strong emphasis on research and product development.
-Its spinning facilities are located in Silvassa, with a significant portion of its yarn—approximately 55% to 60%—being internally consumed across its woven fabrics, knitted fabrics, bedding, and terry towel divisions.
+Its spinning facilities are in Silvassa, with a significant portion of its yarn, approximately 55% to 60%, being internally consumed across its woven fabrics, knitted fabrics, bedding, and terry towel divisions.
+This positions the company to absorb margin pressure that standalone spinners cannot, and to benefit disproportionately when the cotton cost differential normalizes.

 3.2.
 Polyester Business Outlook

-However, the Company has shifted its major polyester business to Job work model from March 2024.
+However, the Company has shifted its major polyester business to Manufacturing Capacity Booking (Job-work model) from March 2024.

 3.3.
 Home Textiles Business Outlook